coenraadhuman/clap/README.md

 public interface VersionCommandArgument extends CommandArgumentProcessor {

     @Option(
-        info = "Specify the path of the git project.", // Description of option. shortInput = "-pa", // Short option to be used by end-user. longInput = "--path", // Long option to be used by end-user. providesValue = true // Indicates whether option is a flag or provides a value on next argument provided to application.
+        description = "Specify the path of the git project.", // Description of option. shortInput = "-pa", // Short option to be used by end-user. longInput = "--path", // Long option to be used by end-user. providesValue = true // Indicates whether option is a flag or provides a value on next argument provided to application.